JoeW2225/tewk9asgnmt/README.md

 > > > ADD CONSTRAINT unique_clerk_id UNIQUE (clerk_id);

 This ensures that each clerk_id can have only one bio and slogan, so any INSERT operation with a duplicate clerk_id will trigger the ON CONFLICT

+**BREAKDOWN: (profile page.tsx) const profile: profile[] = profileInfo.rows:**

+profile: profile[]: This means that the data is expected to be an array of profile objects. profile[] this is TS type linked to our profile types in the other file.

+profileInfo.rows holds all the rows from the query that match the condition clerk_id = $1, and these are being assigned to profile.

+**BREAKDOWN: (profile page.tsx) const profileId = profile[0].id:**

+profile[0]: Accesses the first element of the profile array.
+The profile[] array comes from the previous query (see above).

+.id: Grabs the id property of the first profile.
+The id is part of the profile object, which links to the primary key in the profile DB.

+This is all key as it will be used as a unique identifier for other DB queries, such as inserting or updating the bio and slogan.

 ### Reflection: